Ron Burgundy: two-fisted puncher

 Full Definition of PUGILIST

 : fighter, especially a professional boxer or prize fighter

 Examples of PUGILIST

-- “A pugilist with the trademark of the boxing ring: a nose that showed signs of having been broken on more than one occasion.”
+- “A pugilist is someone with the hallmark of the boxing ring: a nose that shows signs of having been broken on more than one occasion.”

 - “A pugilist is someone who makes her or his living with their fists, first and foremost.”

 First Known Use of PUGILIST

 fighter, gladiator, prizefighter, pug, boxer, “sweet science” practitioner, palooka, stumblebum; bare-knuckle boxer, out-fighter, in-fighter, brawler, slugger, swarmer, counter-puncher; bantamweight, cruiserweight, featherweight, flyweight, lightweight, heavyweight, middleweight, super-heavyweight, welterweight.

 One artist, who lived in a quiet community of Baltimore County named Rockland in the 1950’s and 1960’s was Joe Sheppard.
 We were a few houses down Falls Road from Sheppard, and I learned from his paintings that he had a fascination with athletes, especially boxers.
 He had this one painting in his living room that I will never forget.
 It was of the back of a boxer, just after he finished his final blow to the face of his opponent.
 The near life-sized referee was giving the man lying prostrate on the mat the final count.
 The image was so powerful.
 As sometimes happens with memories, I could not find the picture in the Sheppard collection.
 It might be that the picture I saw was “Knockdown” above, which was painted in the same time-frame I recalled.